EmmaHHellman/Pizza/readme.md

 ## Description

 _The website allows users to choose a size of a pizza and the toppings.
-The website calculates the cost of the pizza based on these two factors._
+The website calculates the cost of the pizza based on these two factors.
+You can view the website here https://emmahhellman.github.io/Pizza/_

 ## Specifications